vaido-world/Gobo-Linux-Information/README.md

 checking for XML catalog... not found
 ```

 That's how I suspected that `/Data/Variable/lib/xml/catalog` is actually the affected file to look up.
+The end.

 ### Automating the problem resolvance